NOTE: Small businesses are extremely transient in Honiara and some of these establishments may not exist anymore.

 The back road in between the City Centre Building and NPF Plaza.
 Next to a shop that always, always plays children’s Christian music.

-Taj Mahal is a well-known Indian restaurant in the NPF Plaza, but they’ve also set up a kai bar to service local lunches.
+Taj Mahal is a well-known Indian restaurant in the NPF Plaza, but they’ve also set up a small kai bar to serve lunches.
 We are huge fans of the SBD 15 chicken and vege roti wraps.
 They also have SBD 25 fish and chips fried with curry leaves and often aren’t that overcooked, fish rolls and samosas for SBD 10, and the biggest ring cakes we’ve ever seen.

 Red Cross Cafe

 China Town.
 Down the road in between the Mataniko bridge and China Town Bulkshop.
 Red Cross is about 50 metres from the corner, lefthand side.

 Although the menu rarely changes, Red Cross has a relatively wider variety of food on offer than most kai bars and definitely more vegetables and healthy options.
 A plate costs between SBD 20-50 depending on how much you want piled on your plate.

 Various streets and corners on the outskirts of town.